MinfangKang773773/Dual-Systems-Imbalance/README.md

-# Dual-Systems-Imbalance
-# Personalized Brain Morphometric Feature as a Transdiagnostic Predictor of Psychopathology
+# Dual-Systems-Imbalance:Personalized Brain Morphometric Feature as a Transdiagnostic Predictor of Psychopathology

 This repository contains the source code and supplementary materials for the paper:
 **Personalized Brain Morphometric Feature as a Transdiagnostic Predictor of Psychopathology: Insights from the Dual Systems Models**